 The sale created huge interest worldwide and after an extensive marketing campaign including the production of an accompanying video and tours to London and Washington the sale was a resounding success with every lot selling - a rare 'white glove' auction - setting new records for nearly a third of the artists represented and almost quadrupling the pre sale estimate.
 While the end result was hugely gratifying the process of working with the consignors, to researching the artworks and laying out the catalog was equally rewarding.
 A memorable and enjoyable experience all around.

-In 1985, he embarked on his career in the auction world with an international house in Edinburgh before moving to Glasgow where he organized the first sale of Scottish Contemporary Art at the world renowned Glasgow School of Art.
-He subsequently moved to the main saleroom in London where he specialized in Modern & Impressionist Art before transferring to New York as Head of Fine Art in 1997.
-In 1999 he joined Freeman's and as an auctioneer of almost thirty years has sold many significant collections and set countless world records.
-In addition he has wielded the gavel at countless charity auctions raising millions for numerous worthwhile causes both in the UK and USA.
-Respected as one of the leading figures in the American Fine Art market, Mr Nichol is a former First Vice President of the Appraisers Association of America and now serves on its Advisory Board.
+In 1985, he embarked on his career in the auction world with an international house in Edinburgh before moving to Glasgow, where he organized the first sale of Scottish Contemporary Art at the world renowned Glasgow School of Art.
+Mr. Nichol subsequently moved to the auction house’s main saleroom in London, where he specialized in Modern & Impressionist Art, before transferring to New York as Head of Fine Art in 1997.
+In 1999, Mr. Nichol joined Freeman's.
+As an auctioneer for almost 30 years, he has sold many significant collections and set countless world records.
+He has wielded the gavel at numerous charity auctions, raising millions for worthwhile causes both in the UK and US.

 Since 1998 Mr. Nichol has regularly appeared on the top-rated PBS program Antiques Roadshow.
 A Clyfford Still painting that he appraised for $500,000 is amongst the most valuable finds on the show.